colemanw/webform_layout/README.txt

 Description
 -----------
-This module lets you create layout boxes for webforms.
-You can use these containers to arrange fields into rows and columns.
+This module adds a new type of Webform component: the layout box.
+By placing webform fields inside layout boxes, you can arrange them into rows and columns.

 How to use
 ----------